NCUSCC/NCUSCC.github.io/README.md

 ### YUAN LARGE LANGUAGE MODEL CHALLENGE

-Training large-scale language model like Yuan is difficult because it requires not only massive computing resources, but also complex training methods to efficiently process a large number of parameters.
-We complete Yuan Large Language Model Chanllenge in 67.75h using 4 32GB Tesla V100 DGXS, ZeRO parallel strategy and various acceleration training methods.
+Training large-scale language model like Yuan is difficult because it requires not only massive computing resources but also complex training methods to efficiently process a large number of parameters.
+We complete Yuan Large Language Model challenge in 67.75h using 4 32GB Tesla V100 DGXS, ZeRO parallel strategy, and various acceleration training methods.

 Our solution can be seen [here](https://github.com/NCUSCC/ASC22-Yuan).

 ### DeePMD CHALLENGE

 Traditional models applied in molecular dynamics (MD) usually are density functional theory (DFT) models and empirical force fields (EFF)-based models.
-The former has a quantum mechanical precision but can not handle large system, while as the latter is efficient but are limited by the transferability of the model.
-In recent years, machine learning based on MD(MLMD) methods tackle this dilemma.As one of such model, Deep Potential achieve the balance between accuracy and efficiency.
+The former has a quantum mechanical precision but can not handle large system, while the latter is efficient but are limited by the transferability of the model.
+In recent years, machine learning based on MD(MLMD) methods tackle this dilemma.
+As one such model, Deep Potential achieves the balance between accuracy and efficiency.

 DeePMD-kit is a realization of Deep Potential, it is a deep learning package for many-body potential energy representation and molecular dynamics, which can written in Python/C++.
 In this challenge,we are required to make improvements on the training procedure.
 We end up with the speed results that are **7.946(watewr), 3.121(mgalcu), 1.728(copper)** compared to the original results, **through the optimization of custom operators,Compressed Training**.